 During this incredibly unsettling and uncertain time, therapy doesn't have to stop.

 The Coronavirus outbreak is impacting us all and many are seeking support for the first time.
 If this is you/you and your partner and you are looking for a safe space to process what is happening and how you are being affected, please do feel free to make contact.

-I am currently offering both face-to-face and online therapy to clients at this point in time.
+In-keeping with government guidelines, I am currently offering both face-to-face and online therapy to clients at this point in time.

 Humanistic Psychotherapy and Relational Life Therapy